Is hip replacement surgery painful? Can we walk after the surgery?

 FAQ 1.
 Are there any alternatives for Hip Replacement Surgery?

 Ans.
-Hip Replacement surgery is usually used to treat hip pain.
-If the hip pain is manageable then the surgeon or doctor will opt for medical management of hip pain.
-If all the treatment options fail or the hip pain is severe, then the surgeon may opt for hip replacement surgery.
+Hip replacement surgery is usually done to treat hip pain.
+If the pain is manageable, then the surgeon or doctor will opt for medical management of the pain.
+If all treatment options fail or the hip pain is severe, then the surgeon may opt for hip replacement surgery.

 FAQ 2.
 How long does a hip replacement last?

 Ans.
-The life of an artificial hip implant (Prosthesis) will depend on the quality of surgery and the of the implants.
+The life of an artificial hip implant (Prosthesis) will depend on the quality of surgery.
 With proper care, hip implants can last anywhere between 10 years to 30 years.